ConocoPhillips Alaska: Controversy surrounding it

-ConocoPhillips Inc. has been involved in a number of controversies in recent years.
-In 1995, the company was criticized for allowing a Dutch affiliate to develop two oil fields in the North Sea.
-In 2012, ConocoPhillips distanced itself from its refinery troubles by spinning off those operations into a new company called Phillips 66.

-In 2013, California Attorney General Kamala Harris sued ConocoPhillips and Phillips 66 for failing to properly inspect and maintain underground tanks used to store gasoline at more than 500 service stations in the state.
-The case is still pending.

 In 2021, ConocoPhillips faced controversy when a gas leak occurred at one of its Alaskan drilling sites.
 This incident sparked concerns about the safety record of its operations in Texas, where a series of accidents resulted in more than two dozen worker deaths and scores of injuries.

 In August 2021, a federal judge reversed the U.S. government's approval of ConocoPhillips' planned $6 billion Willow oil development in Alaska due to problems with its environmental analysis.
 This ruling was a blow to the massive drilling project that Alaskan officials had hoped would help offset oil production declines in the state.

 In January 2023, ConocoPhillips sued the state of Alaska over a road-use dispute with another oil company that plans to develop a giant North Slope prospect.
 The disagreement between Oil Search and ConocoPhillips over the terms for the use of roads dates back well over a year.

 ConocoPhillips has also tried to evade controversy by pulling out of controversial exploration activities in the Peruvian Amazon and environmentally sensitive Chukchi Sea off Alaska, as well as suing another state agency to prevent it from releasing well data related to its Willow project.